case study

 Hoxhunt performance vs. AES’s previous security awareness software tools:

-• Reporting (“engagement”) rate 526% up, from the 3-tool aggregate of 11.5% to 60.5%, which reflects the proportion of AES people whose work is computer-based
+• Reporting rate increased by 526%, from the 3-tool aggregate of 11.5% to 60.5% (this only reflects the proportion of AES employees whose work is computer-based)

-• Failure rate 79 % down, from the 3-tool aggregate of 7.6% to 1.6 %
+• Failure rate decrease by 79%, from the 3-tool aggregate of 7.6% to 1.6%

-• Miss rate 58% down, from the 3-tool aggregate of 80.9% to 34 %
+• Miss rate decreased by 58%, from the 3-tool aggregate of 80.9% to 34%

 Innovation and sustainability are in the corporate DNA of AES.
 But the security team realized after five years of lackluster results with the biggest SAT tools on the market, that they needed a different approach to reducing risk.

 “Over five years, we tried multiple solutions and different models with mixed results, navigating from specialized technologies to integrated solutions.
 We saw modest reductions in click rate, but the engagement was stagnant.
 Our challenge was not with the solution, but with the security awareness training model itself.
-Clearly, it was time for a change.” – David Badanes, Director of Cybersecurity Strategic Initiatives, AES
+Clearly, it was time for a change.”

 • The one-way awareness training model meant minimal engagement